Def FX: History

 Def FX were formed in 1990 in Sydney with the line-up of Martyn Basha on bass guitar, Blake Gardner on lead guitar (both ex-Bezerk), Fiona Horne on lead vocals (ex-Mothers) and Sean Lowry on record player with a padlock on it, sequencers and samples (ex-King Prawn).
-According to Australian musicologist, Ian McFarlane, their "intention from the outset was to mix energetic dance beats with hardcore grungy rock." & electronic dance music."
+According to Australian musicologist, Ian McFarlane, their "intention from the outset was to mix energetic dance beats with hardcore grungy rock ... equall[ing] a spiralling, trance-inducing blast of electronic dance music."
 Larry Van Kriedt was a "hidden fifth member" on saxophone and sequencers (ex-AC/DC, Non Stop Dancers); he "also co-wrote much of the band's early material."

 Def FX's debut release was a four-track extended play, Water, in June 1991 via Phantom Records.
 It featured the song, "Surfers of the Mind", which Joanna Palmer of Tharunka described as "a violent whirlpool of high-voltage house metal where [Horne] puts her larynx through a militant aerobic workout, while the cool delivery of [Lowry]'s 21st century gospel raps around her."
 The track appeared on national radio station, Triple J's listeners' poll for 1991.
 They toured Australia, and promoted it with the band's first music video.
 Water was produced by Nick Mainsbridge.
 At the ARIA Music Awards of 1992 the EP was nominated for Best Independent Release and Producer of the Year.

 They followed with a second EP, Surge, in November, which included the track, "Under the Blue".
-A third EP, Blink (June 1992), included the track, "Sex/Game/Sucker".
+A third EP, Blink (June 1992), included the track, "Sex Game Sucker".
 Gardner was replaced on guitar by Dave Stein late in 1992.
 Lowry summarised the group's attitude to signing with a major label, "It was always important to stay independent long enough to set the parameters of the band, so that anyone who came on board would be clear what the band was like and how it should be marketed."

 Their first album, Light Speed Collision, was released in November 1992 in a vinyl-only format via Phantom Records; it appeared in CD format through EMI in the following February.
 The album included guest vocals by New Zealand pop singer, Margaret Urlich.
 For its United States version, on RCA/BMG in June 1993, the band used the name, Definition FX, to avoid confusion with a US band, Das EFX.
 They reordered the tracks and added material from two of their EPs.
 Lowry explained to Nic Haygarth of The Canberra Times that "People get the misconception that because we're a technology-based band we do a lot of our work and development of songs in the studio, but I suppose what we do there is attempt to transfer the live show to record, and we might put up a very rough mock-up of a song and start playing it."